 Experiential therapy is important, too.
-Walking on a trail, planting spring flowers, being challenged on a ropes course, spending time with a pet… all are experiences that help build communication, cooperation, confidence and skills like problem-solving.
+Walking on a trail, planting spring flowers, being challenged on a ropes course, spending time with a pet… all are experiences that help build communication, cooperation, confidence, and skills like problem-solving.

-Parent University helps parents and caregivers become familiar with the types of treatment and terminology your child learns during treatment.
-Through a series of educational seminars, our clinical staff helps you feel more confident and comfortable in applying the principles they learn, and by joining in, it helps ensure a successful transition back home.
+Parent University helps parents and caregivers become familiar with the types of treatment and terminology a child learns during treatment.
+Through a series of educational seminars, our clinical staff helps parents feel more confident and comfortable in applying the principles they learn, and by joining in, it helps ensure a successful transition back home.

 We provide structured therapeutic treatment seven days per week.
 Here’s what a typical weekday looks like:

 Our staff members excel at connecting with the children in their care.
-They know how to strike a balance between enthusiastically guiding your child through the center’s activities and providing emotional support during challenging situations or tough transitions.
+They know how to strike a balance between enthusiastically guiding a child through the center’s activities and providing emotional support during challenging situations or tough transitions.

-While staying with us, your child has access to a full range of health specialists specifically trained for their age group, including:
+Children in our care have access to a full range of health specialists specifically trained for their age group, including:

 Located on 50 acres of wooded lakefront property in southeastern Wisconsin, parents and children alike enjoy the natural beauty of our surroundings in the OCD and Anxiety Center's comfortable setting.
-Located in Oconomowoc, Wisconsin, it's bright, open community spaces, semi-private bedrooms and a warm, welcoming décor are part of a safe, secure environment.
+Located in Oconomowoc, Wisconsin, it's bright, open community spaces, semi-private bedrooms, and a warm, welcoming décor are part of a safe, secure environment.